2. Maintain relationships + attend professional events in your industry.

-Most women who become stay-at-home mothers when their children are young intend to return to their careers—someday.
+Most women who become stay-at-home mothers when their children are young intend to return to their careers someday.

-Wondering how to keep your career alive even if you choose to become a stay at home mom?
+Wondering how to keep your career alive even if you choose to become a stay-at-home mom?

-2. Maintain relationships + attend professional events in your industry
+2. Maintain relationships + attend industry events.

-4. Work that side hustle
+4. Work that side hustle.

-5. Negotiate to work on your terms
+5. Negotiate to work on your terms.

 There is no one-size-fits-all when it comes to working motherhood, or being a stay-at-home mom.
 Most women who consider themselves to be SAHMs, for example, also earn money on the side.

-6. Become an online leader
+6. Become an online leader.

 Can’t head to the office every day due to the demands of managing a household?
 We.
 Get.
 It.

 Ask yourself: What skill or interest do you really want to be known for?
-Focus on a topic that helps you stand out—and will connect you to a community looking for info + inspiration.
+Focus on a topic that helps you stand out—and will connect you to a community looking for info and inspiration.